 Best Countries in Asia Where You Can Live on $750 per Month

-Asia was and still is considered a digital nomad’s paradise thanks to the large number of beautiful countries where living on the cheap is possible.
+Asia was and still is considered a digital nomad’s paradise and an expat haven thanks to the large number of beautiful countries where living on the cheap is possible.

 The warm climate, the amazing people and the delicious food are bonuses that come with living in Asia – especially the SEA region.
-Let’s check out the Asian countries where one person can make ends meet for $750 per month.
+And it’s all possible for $750 per month.

 1. Laos

-And if you’re considering visiting this underrated country, make sure to check out my previous article listing the top things to do in Laos.
+And if you’re considering moving here or retiring to this underrated country, make sure to check out my previous article listing the top things to do in Laos.

 2. Cambodia

-The second-cheapest option in Asia is Cambodia, a country that offers some of world’s most magnificent architectural wonders, and also a country that seems a bit frozen in time.
+The second-cheapest option in Asia is Cambodia, a country that offers some of world’s most magnificent architectural wonders, but also some of the friendliest people I have ever met.

-In Cambodia, your monthly expenses, including a decent apartment, local transportation, and mouthwatering Cambodian cuisine, could total just $500-$600.
-And if you’re really thrifty, you can spend even less than that!
+In Cambodia, your monthly expenses, including a decent apartment, local transportation, and mouthwatering Cambodian cuisine, could easily total around $650-$700.
+Here’s how you’ll spend your money:

 3. Bangladesh

-Let me recommend Bangladesh now, a country that mixes well together colorful cultures, bustling cities and amazing natural landscapes and countryside villages.
+Bangladesh is a budget-friendly country that mixes together colorful cultures, bustling cities, and amazing natural landscapes with countryside villages that seem frozen in time.

 4. Nepal

-I have to admit that, just like in many of the really cheap countries in SE Asia, my stomach was upset most of the time, but I have friends who told me that your body gets used to it eventually.
+I have to admit that, just like in many of the really cheap countries in SE Asia, my stomach was upset for most of the time I spend in Nepal, but apparently this is something you get used with if you live here long term.

 5. Sri Lanka

-Consider waking up to the sound of waves crashing on the shore, enjoying a cup of world-famous Ceylon tea with a view of lush green tea plantations.
-That could be your life in Sri Lanka!
+Just imagine waking up to the sound of waves crashing on the shore, enjoying a cup of world-famous Ceylon tea with a view of lush green tea plantations or the beach as in the photo above.
+This is what you might get if you choose to relocate in Sri Lanka, even if you have a limited budget.

-NOTE: Sri Lanka was in a bit of a mess earlier this year, but things appear to have gone back to normal.
-Double check before leaving though, to be 100% sure that it’s still safe to travel here.
+NOTE: Sri Lanka was in a bit of a mess earlier in the past, with protests and a bit of uncertainty, but things appear to have gone back to normal.
+Double-check before leaving though, to be 100% sure that it’s still safe to travel here.

 6. Vietnam